adonisjs/v5-docs/content/guides/views/templating-syntax.md

 @super
 ```

-The concept of seekable tags is introduced to optimize the edge compiler.
-For non seekable tags, the edge compiler does not wait for the opening and closing parenthesis to appear and moves to the next line.
+The concept of seekable tags is introduced to optimize the Edge compiler.
+For non seekable tags, the Edge compiler does not wait for the opening and closing parenthesis to appear and moves to the next line.

 ## Comments